Disgraced U.S. ex-cardinal could be defrocked soon: Vatican sources

 The meeting offers a chance for him to respond to criticism from victims of abuse that he has stumbled in his handling of the crisis and has not done enough to make bishops accountable.

-“It would be like a trophy to show that the pope is indeed serious about dealing with this.
+“It (the defrocking of McCarrick) would be like a trophy to show that the pope is indeed serious about dealing with this.
 That is the process that seems to be unfolding,” said Kurt Martens, professor of canon law at the Catholic University of America in Washington.

 McCarrick, who rose to be an important power broker in the American Church as Archbishop of Washington, D.C. from 2001 to 2006, has already received one of the most severe punishments short of defrocking.
 When the pope accepted his resignation as cardinal last July, he also ordered him to refrain from public ministry and live in seclusion, prayer and penitence.